Managing Dependencies

-Suppose you need to select a library, and you already know the requirements for which you are searching for this library.
+Suppose you need to select a library, and you already know the requirements for which you are searching.
 Here's what to consider when making the final decision:

-- Do not hurry to upgrade to major versions (especially in the context of big frameworks like Next.js), waite for at least 1-2 minor/patch versions afterward (unless it is needed and we embraced the risks).
+- Do not hurry to upgrade to major versions (especially in the context of big frameworks like Next.js).
+Wait for at least 1-2 minor/patch versions afterward (unless it is needed and we have embraced the risks).

 - When updating a version, carefully read the package's Changelog to avoid breaking changes.

-- Test all the functionality related to the updated package.
+- Test all functionality related to the updated package.

 ^